zephyrproject-rtos/zephyr/samples/bluetooth/direction_finding_central/README.rst

    :compact:

 To run the application on nRF5340DK, a Bluetooth controller application must also run on the network core.
+The :zephyr:code-sample:`HCI IPC sample
-The :ref:`bluetooth-hci-ipc-sample` sample application may be used.
-To build this sample with direction finding support
+<bluetooth-hci-ipc-sample>` sample application may be used.
+To build this sample
-enabled:
+with direction finding support enabled:

 * Copy
   :zephyr_file:`samples/bluetooth/direction_finding_central/boards/nrf52833dk_nrf52833.overlay`